What ICD-10 codes are used for Hypertriglyceridemia?

 Other Hypertriglyceridemia-related ICD-10 codes you can use include:

 This ICD-10 code is meant for patients confirmed to have Hyperchylomicronemia.
-This condition is characterized by having elevated levels of chylomicron and triglyceride to the point of having too much of both.
+This condition is characterized by having elevated levels of chylomicrons and triglycerides to the point of having too much of both.
 This also fits Hypertriglyceridemia.

 Yes.
 All of the aforementioned Hypertriglyceridemia-related ICD-10 codes are valid and billable.

-However, you know how the adage goes.
-Too much of a good thing can be harmful.
-If a person has too many triglycerides, they will enter a state of Hypertriglyceridemia.
-This state can lead to several unwanted complications if left unchecked and unmanaged, with the most notable being Atherosclerosis, which is characterized by the arteries becoming thick or stiff due to plaque build-up inside them.
-This could lead to heart attacks and even stroke!
+If a person has excess triglycerides, they will enter a state of Hypertriglyceridemia.
+This state can lead to several unwanted complications if left unchecked and unmanaged, with the most notable being Atherosclerosis, which is characterized by the arteries becoming thick or stiff due to plaque build-up inside them, and may increase the risk of heart disease, like coronary artery disease.

-Other complications that Hypertriglyceridemia can lead to include the build-up of liver fat and pancreatitis (the inflammation of the pancreas, which can put the person at risk of developing pancreatic cancer, diabetes, and kidney failure).
+Other complications that Hypertriglyceridemia can lead to include the build-up of liver fat and pancreatitis (the inflammation of the pancreas, which can put the person at risk of developing pancreatic cancer, diabetes, kidney failure, and other cardiovascular diseases).

 - Familial hypertriglyceridemia